Is Your Food on Crack? Salmon Test Positive for 81 Different Drugs, Prozac, Birth Control, Cocaine

 What people don’t realize is just how contaminated our water is all the time, every day, everywhere.

-I’m not talking about heavy metals like lead, although unless regular testing is done the nation over or you test your own water with a home kit (cheap, definitely worth it if you are curious to know what’s in your water), how do you know what’s coming out of your faucet is lead-free anyway?
+I’m not talking about heavy metals like lead, although unless regular testing is done the nation over or you test your own water with a home kit (cheap, definitely worth it if you are curious to get a baseline of what’s in your water), how do you know what’s coming out of your faucet is lead-free anyway?

-In this instance, however, I’m talking about Big Pharma.
+In this instance, though, I’m talking about Big Pharma.

 Drugs these fish were on included: